MEET CHADLEY

 Ketamine Assisted Therapy

-I hold a Masters in Social Work in Clinical Mental Health (MSW) from the University of Denver and a two year post graduate degree in Marriage and Family Therapy from Denver Family Institute.
-I’m a Licensed Clinical Social Worker (LCSW) and Licensed Marriage and Family Therapist Candidate (MFTC) in Colorado.
+I hold a Masters in Social Work in Clinical Mental Health (MSW) from the University of Denver and a two year post-graduate degree in Marriage and Family Therapy from Denver Family Institute.
+I’m a Licensed Clinical Social Worker (LCSW) and Licensed Marriage and Family Therapist (LMFT) in Colorado.

 I currently participate in ongoing professional consultation in AEDP therapy and am working towards full certification as an AEDP therapist.

 While a therapist’s training and education are important pieces to consider when searching for a therapist, there’s so much more that goes into creating a strong and connected therapeutic relationship.
 You deserve to find your best fit therapist and I’m committed to supporting you in this process!
-Explore my values page to learn more about what it’s like to sit in session with me.
+Explore my values page to learn more about what it’s like to be in a session with me or reach out for a free consultation call.